msobanjo/courseware/topics/powershell/modules/introduction/README.md

 ```
 ### Conditionals
 All commands that are executed either succeed or fail; we can use this to change how scripts behave or react to failed commands.
-Run examples below, they will print out a different message to the console depending on whether the `Test-Connection` commands succeeds.
+If you run the examples below, they will print out a different message to the console depending on whether the `Test-Connection` commands succeeds.
 #### Connection Test to a Host that doesn't exist
 ```powershell
 if (Test-Connection goasd1le.co2.rq.r.q2r) {